About the Primary Care Learning System

 There are four key components in a learning system:

 - Gathering insights: We do this by creating and promoting case studies and learning summaries and by sharing insights at webinars, such as at the Primary Care Resilience Webinar series.

 - Sense making: Understanding system enablers and barriers (eg GP Cluster Working Learning Cycle Report).

 - Knowledge into action: Co-designing and co-producing tools and resources to support improvement and implementation (eg Care Navigation in General Practice: 10-step guide)

-- Networks: Connecting people through collaboratives, networks, webinars, etc (eg Acute Prescribing Learning Network, Community Treatment and Care Network).
+- Networks: Connecting people through collaboratives, networks, webinars, etc (eg Acute Prescribing Learning Network, Community Treatment and Care Network, GP Cluster Improvement Network).